 The focus of this unit is "Ma vie d'ado" (My life as a teenager).
 It is aimed at students who have a sound knowledge of French.
-Students build on their own developing language skills in order to share information about their personal, social and community environment.
-They begin to develop the skills to communicate with francophone teenagers about their interests, social and daily life.
+Students build on their own developing language skills in order to initiate and participate in sustained interactions to discuss young people's expectations and interests in contemporary culture and social issues.
+They begin to develop increased control of content related vocabulary and grammatical elements to communicate with francophone teenagers about their choices, interests, cultural and social life.